robertdall/r2d2/readme.txt

 * Addition of the Wood photo by Kris Krug with proper license
 * Fixes style bug in menu-toggle for mobile view

-= 1.1.6 =
+= 1.1.7 =
 * Fixed style bug caused but update of Twenty-Thirteen
 * Added new background colour to the aside post format
-* Adds short code for user email to be hidden from the spambots
+* Fixes colour of edit button in entry meta